 Why do dogs bury bones?

 Like so many canine behaviors, the tendency to bury bones is firmly rooted in your dog’s ancestry.
-Dogs are protective creatures that safeguard all that they deem valuable.
+Dogs are protective creatures that safeguard all they deem valuable.
 Following in his ancestors’ footsteps, your dog uses his own front feet to hollow out an area in the ground that keeps his “treasures” safe.

 When food was scarce, there was competition between the members of the pack, so the successful hunter and his immediate family ate the kill quickly before other hunters in the area caught scent of the bounty.
 Then the hunter buried his prey in a chosen spot to hide it and keep it safe from other hungry dogs in the area and returned later for a second helping.
+Burying food was simply necessary for survival.
+If the other members of the pack smelled fresh meat, they assumed they were invited to dinner.
+Too many guests at the table meant fewer leftovers for future consumption by the hunter’s family.

 "Burying food was simply necessary for survival."